rails/website/_world_speakers/2023/speakers/jenny-shen.md

 twitter: https://twitter.com/jenshenny
 ---

 Jenny is a Senior Developer at Shopify based in Toronto, Canada.
-As a RubyGems.org maintainer, she works to help secure Ruby’s dependency ecosystem and is passionate about open source.
-When she isn’t at her laptop, she enjoys biking, climbing, jamming out to K-pop, and exploring new food spots in the city.
+As a RubyGems.org maintainer, she works to help secure Ruby's dependency ecosystem and is passionate about open source.
+When she isn't at her laptop, she enjoys biking, climbing, jamming out to K-pop, and exploring new food spots in the city.